 Note that conveying information requires two phases.
 First is the "setup" phase, in which Alice and Bob agree on what they will communicate about, and exactly what each sequence of bits means.
 This common understanding is called the code.
-This is done before the outcome is known.
+Thus to convey the suit of a card chosen from a deck, their code might be that 00 means clubs, 01 diamonds, 10 hearts, and 11 spades.
+Agreeing on the code is done before the outcome is known.
+(Note that the setup phase can include informing the recipient that there is new information to be sent.)
 Then, there is the "communication" phase, where actual sequences of 0 and 1 are sent.
 These sequences are the data.
-Thus to convey the suit of a card chosen from a deck, their code might be that 00 means clubs, 01 diamonds, 10 hearts, and 11 spades.
-Using that code, Alice draws the card, and tells Bob the suit by sending two bits of data.
+Using the agreed-upon code, Alice draws the card, and tells Bob the suit by sending two bits of data.
 She could do so repeatedly for multiple experiments, using the same code.